 See also: Slider, SliderCurrentValueBackgroundColor, SliderCurrentValueTextColor, SliderMinAndMaxBackgroundColor.

-Changes the color of every button of class btn-success.
+Changes the color of every button of class btn-success

-Default is "", i.e. none of the users are superusers.
+, i.e. none of the users are superusers.

 See also: DBUsers, Managers, Users.